Donald Frederick Blaxell

-Donald Frederick Blaxell (born 1 February 1934, Sydney, New South Wales), is an Australian botanist, botanical collector and taxonomist.
+Donald Frederick Blaxell (1 February 1934 – 30 June 2026) was an Australian botanist, botanical collector and taxonomist.

+Life and career

-Blaxell worked at the University of New South Wales for 11 years and joined the New south Wales Herbarium in 1968.
-He was particularly interested in plants from family Orchidaceae and the genus Eucalyptus.
+Blaxell was born in Sydney, New South Wales on 1 February 1934.
+He worked at the University of New South Wales for 11 years and joined the New south Wales Herbarium in 1968.
+Blaxell was particularly interested in plants from family Orchidaceae and the genus Eucalyptus.
 He worked extensively with Lawrence Alexander Sidney Johnson through the 1960s completing descriptions of many species.
-He was also an avid collector, particularly Eucalyptus species, usually with Johnson or L D. Pryor.
+Blaxell was also an avid collector, particularly Eucalyptus species, usually with Johnson or L D. Pryor.

-Blaxell was appointed as the Australian Botanical Liaison Officer at Kew Gardens between 1974 and 1975.
+He was appointed as the Australian Botanical Liaison Officer at Kew Gardens between 1974 and 1975.

 In 2001, he was awarded an OAM in the Australia Day honours.

 Eucalyptus blaxellii was named in his honour by L.A.S.Johnson & K.D.
 Hill in 1992.

+Blaxell died on 30 June 2026, at the age of 92.